 Talend Studio notify you about required external modules in several ways.

-- On your design workspace, if a component requires the installation of external modules before it can work properly, a red error indicator appears on the component.
-With your mouse pointer over the error indicator, you can see a tooltip message showing which external modules are required for that component to work.
+- On your design workspace, if a component requires the installation of external modules before it can work correctly, a red error indicator appears on the component.
+With your pointer over the error indicator, you can see a tooltip message showing which external modules are required for that component to work.

 - When you open the Basic settings or Advanced settings view of a component for which one or more external modules are required, you will see a piece of highlighted information about external modules, followed by an Install button.
 Clicking the Install button opens a wizard that will show you the external modules to be installed.

-to work properly, including those Java libraries and drivers that you must install.
+work properly, including those Java libraries and drivers that you must install.